leinad520/nasa-photo-of-the-day/README.md

 Commit your code regularly and meaningfully.
 This helps both you and your team lead in case you ever need to return to old code for any number of reasons.

+Dan: npm run deploy to publish to github pages site

 ## Description

 In this project you will build out a application to show the nasa photo of the day.